-- 15.1 Indigent consumers living in retirement centres shall be eligible to qualify for assistance and support in terms of this policy, subject to the following rules and procedures: - 15.1.1 The onus will be upon the board of trustees/managing agent/chairperson of the retirement centre to apply to the municipality for indigent status to be granted in respect of water consumption on behalf of the owners of those units who meet the criteria and conditions for qualification. - 15.1.2 The onus will be upon the unit owner to apply to the municipality for indigent status to be granted in respect of property rates and service charges. - 15.1.3 The representative of the retirement centre will submit applications to the Chief Financial Officer.
-These applications must be accompanied by a certified copy of the Sectional Title Plan of the retirement centre, which indicates the participation quota for each unit as registered in the Deeds Office. - 15.1.4 The Municipality must verify all applications and must notify: - 15.1.4.1 The representative of the retirement centre whether an application was successful or not with regard to water consumption and, - 15.1.4.2 The unit owner whether an application was successful or not with regard to property rates and other related charges - 15.1.5 The Chief Financial Officer will credit: - 15.1.5.1 the monthly municipal water account of a retirement centre with water charges, the amount of which shall be calculated by dividing the total number of kilolitres of water consumed by the centre by the number of units in the complex, up to a maximum as prescribed by the Council, for each unit that qualifies for assistance and,
+Indigent consumers living in retirement centres shall be eligible to qualify for assistance and support in terms of this policy, subject to the following rules and procedures:

+- 15.1 The onus will be upon the board of trustees/managing agent/chairperson of the retirement centre to apply to the municipality for indigent status to be granted in respect of rates and services charges on behalf of the owners or tenants of those units who meet the criteria and conditions for qualification. - 15.2 The representative of the retirement centre will submit applications to the Chief Financial Officer.
+These applications must be accompanied by a certified copy of the Sectional Title Plan of the retirement centre, which indicates the participation quota for each unit as registered in the Deeds Office. - 15.3 The Municipality shall verify all applications and must notify:

+15.3.1 The representative of the retirement centre whether an application was successful or not with regard to rates and service charges,

+15.4 The Chief Financial Officer will credit: